 * Source: GoodRx.com

-Reducing your Xarelto cost with The Rx Advocates
+Access the Xarelto patient assistance program with The Rx Advocates

-The Rx Advocates is not a Xarelto coupon, insurance plan, or discount card.
-When patients work with us, benefit from our knowledge of applying to and navigating patient assistance program applications.
+The Rx Advocates is not a Xarelto coupon provider, insurance plan, or discount card.
+When people work with us, they benefit from our knowledge of navigating patient assistance program applications.
 We complete the application on your behalf, protecting you from the stress of the application process.

 Xarelto coupon limitations

 Xarelto coupons may seem like a quick and easy solution for reducing the cost of your medication, but they come with many limitations.
 For those who take Xarelto, which is typically used long-term, a coupon is not a dependable solution.
 Here are some potential drawbacks you should consider:

-Coupon Restrictions: Xarelto coupons may come with certain restrictions, such as a limit on the number of times they can be used or a cap on the amount of discount provided.
+- Xarelto coupons may come with restrictions, such as a limit on the number of times they can be used or a discount cap.

-May Require Renewal: Xarelto coupons may need to be renewed periodically, which can be a time-consuming and confusing process.
+- Coupons must be periodically renewed, which can be a time-consuming and confusing process.

-- Whether the patient has prescription health coverage
+- Whether the patient has health insurance that covers prescription medications

 - What pharmacy the patient uses